MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-VivaInsightsSettings.md

 ```

 ### -Enabled
-The Enabled parameter enables or disables access of specific feature of Microsoft Viva Insights in Microsoft Teams for the user.
+The Enabled parameter enables or disables access to specific features of Microsoft Viva Insights in Microsoft Teams for the user.
 Valid values are:

-- $true: specific feature of Microsoft Viva Insights in Microsoft Teams is enabled for the user.
+- $true: The specified features in Microsoft Viva Insights in Microsoft Teams are enabled for the user.
-- $false: specific feature of Microsoft Viva Insights in Microsoft Teams is disabled for the user.
+- $false: The specified features in Microsoft Viva Insights in Microsoft Teams are disabled for the user.

 ```yaml
 Type: Boolean